HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 each strategy regains capacity, whether they inspect the decision diary entry, live throttle snapshot, or execution stats feed.

+### Rollback support for failed executions

+`TradeThrottle.rollback()` lets the trading manager release capacity when an order was permitted but the downstream execution failed.
+The helper removes the recorded timestamp, clears retry timers, and prunes empty scope state so throttle posture immediately returns to `open` instead of forcing operators to wait for the window to expire. `TradingManager._rollback_trade_throttle_decision()` calls into the helper whenever the execution engine raises, keeping diary and telemetry snapshots aligned with actual broker outcomes while guardrail tests assert both the throttle and manager stats reopen after failures.【src/trading/execution/trade_throttle.py:289】【src/trading/trading_manager.py:1240】【tests/trading/test_trade_throttle.py:313】【tests/trading/test_trading_manager_execution.py:2149】

 ### Throttle sizing multipliers

 Governance teams can now soften bursty tactics instead of blocking them outright